 Jeff Swanson is the IT Director for Xlinx, a Longmont, Colo., company that makes programmable logic devices.
 Even though he runs a mix of storage from IBM Corp., Network Appliance, Hitachi Data Systems and Sun Microsystems, he still doesn't have a dedicated storage team.

 "We have a few [IT system administrators] that pay attention to storage," Swanson said.
-"Over the next year or two, once SRM tools evolve, we'll have a few IT system administrators dedicated
+"Over the next year or two, once SRM tools evolve, we'll have a few IT system administrators dedicated to storage."

 Tom Trist, IT supervisor for Harris Corp., San Jose, Calif., is headed down the same path.